 I set boundaries and stick to them.

 We’re still working on this one.
-I’m ashamed to admit that when she was a toddler/preschooler it was easier to give in to B’s demands than do something about them (the hubs and I were worn out from navigating G’s challenges).
+I’m ashamed to admit that when my daughter was a toddler/preschooler it was easier to give in to her demands than do something about them (the hubs and I were worn out from navigating our oldest daughter’s challenges).

 I’m sure you can imagine how well that worked out, and how surprising it has been for her now that we are holding her to a higher standard.
 I grounded her a few weeks ago for talking (well, yelling) back at me from across the court when I asked her to come in for lunch.
 There was much wailing and gnashing of teeth, but I don’t care how strong your will is: it ain’t an excuse for talkin’ trash, especially to your mama.

-There will be times when she doesn’t get her way, and it’s my responsibility to equip her with the emotional reserves to survive such an incident.
+The truth is, there will be times when she doesn’t get her way.
+It’s my responsibility to equip her with the emotional reserves to survive such an incident.
 Taking the time to set boundaries and hold her to them now will serve her well in the future.

 I provide opportunities to channel her zeal.

-B thrives in leadership positions.
-When I let her take the reins (or at least think she’s taking the reins), our schooling goes much smoother.
-I set up a list of tasks we have to complete during the week, and she gets to choose what we do and when.
+Strong-willed children often thrive in leadership positions.
+When I let my kiddo take the reins (or at least let her think she is), our schooling is much more peaceful.
+I set up a list of tasks we have to complete during the week, and she gets to choose what we do when.
 She selects our read alouds from a basket I’ve compiled.
 She also determines the number and frequency of schooling breaks.

 The resulting sense of ownership is so important.
-As the school day goes on, B not only feels as though she’s in control, but also that she has a vital role in the success of our homeschool.
+As the school day goes on, my girl not only feels as though she’s in control but also that she has a vital role in the success of our homeschool.
 She’s personally invested in what we do and that makes all the difference.